AlgTUDelft/wind-farm-env/README.md

 First, make sure that you have `build` installed by running `python3 -m pip install --upgrade build`.

 Next, build the package by running `python3 -m build` from the project's directory.
+For linux based systems you can be asked to install `python3-venv` (i.e. `apt install python3-venv`).

-This will create `./dist` with a `wind_farm_gym-VERSION-py3-none-any.whl` file in it, where `VERSION` is the current release version.
+This will create `./dist` with a `wind_farm_gym-<VERSION>-py3-none-any.whl` file in it, where `<VERSION>` is the current release version.

-Finally, install the package by running `python3 -m pip install wind_farm_gym-VERSION-py3-none-any.whl`, or `python3 -m pip install wind_farm_gym-VERSION-py3-none-any.whl --force-reinstall` if you want to reinstall an existing installation.
+Finally, install the package by running `python3 -m pip install wind_farm_gym-<VERSION>-py3-none-any.whl`, or `python3 -m pip install wind_farm_gym-<VERSION>-py3-none-any.whl --force-reinstall` if you want to reinstall an existing installation.
 This should install the package and its dependencies.

-To test that the package is available and working, you can run the following script:
+To test that the package is available and working, you can run [build-test.py](https://github.com/AlgTUDelft/wind-farm-env/blob/main/build-test.py).
+A simulation window should appear on your screen.
 ```python
 from wind_farm_gym import WindFarmEnv